delta-G/LoveButton/README.md

 # LoveButton

 > This library turns the Love Pin (the little heart shaped blob of
-> solder on the back of the Arduino UNO-R4 Minima) into a capacitive
+> solder on the back of the Arduino UNO-R4 Minima or Arduino UNO-R4 WiFi) into a capacitive
 > touch sensor.
 <br>
 # It includes a pre-created instance called love